neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 3.2 Choose the token, enter the amount, and select the gas token (NEON or SOL).

+3.3 Are you an expert user?
+Click on 'Advanced Mode' and select a different priority fee to speed up

-3.3 Click **Transfer** and sign the transaction in your connected wallets.
+3.4 Click **Transfer** and sign the transaction in your connected wallets.

-3.4 Review the transaction summary and enjoy your tokens in Neon EVM!
+3.5 Review the transaction summary and enjoy your tokens in Neon EVM!

  </TabItem>

 </Tabs>

-3.5 Verify the transaction on [NeonScan](https://neonscan.org) or [Solana Explorer](https://explorer.solana.com/).
+**Verify the transaction on [NeonScan](https://neonscan.org/) or [Blockscout](https://neon.blockscout.com/).**

 We hope that you love NeonPass and that you are ready to leverage the full potential of Neon EVM by facilitating hassle-free transfers of assets to and from Solana.